Ekinoxis-evm/auktrafi_contracts/README.md

-# Digital House - Decentralized Property Booking Platform 🏨
+# Auktrafi - Decentralized Property Booking Platform 🏨

 A blockchain-based booking platform that enables property owners to tokenize their real estate and manage night-by-night reservations with competitive auction-based pricing.